kualta/site/posts/fair-play.md

 ## Abstract
 One essential aspect of any multiplayer game is the presence of game rules which define the game space and balance players' experience.

-This article discusses the challenge of creating balanced gameplay experiences in assymetric online games, where players may start with vastly different initial conditions.
+This article discusses the challenge of creating balanced gameplay experiences in asymmetric online games, where players may start with vastly different initial conditions.

 It describes the concept of **mad-fair play**, which involves creating **unique challenges** that leverage the player's **real skills** to create engaging gameplay experiences.
-By balancing the advantages of assymetric games with the fairness of symmetric ones, **mad-fair play** offers a unique approach to game design that can appeal to a broad range of players.
+By balancing the advantages of asymmetric games with the fairness of symmetric ones, **mad-fair play** offers a unique approach to game design that can appeal to a broad range of players.

 > ##### Note: This article builds on top of the concepts introduced in the Jesse Schell's book _"The Art of Game Design"_, such as **symmetric** and **asymmetric** games, **real** and **virtual** skills.
 I recommend getting familiar with those first.